computational-linguistics-class/computational-linguistics-class.github.io/term-project.md

 For your final milestone, you'll complete your extensions to the baseline, and you'll produce a final writeup for your term project.
 As a reminder, the number of extensions that you must submit depends on your group size.
 If you have 4 team members, you should implement 2 extensions.
 If you have 5, then 3 extensions.
 If you have 6, then 4 extensions.

-Your final report should be written in the style of a scientific paper, and formatted with [this LaTeX style file](https://www.overleaf.com/latex/templates/instructions-for-naacl-hlt-2019-proceedings/xyyfwfkswhth) (which will make it look totally scientific!).
+Your final report should be written in the style of a scientific paper, and formatted with [this LaTeX style file](https://www.overleaf.com/latex/templates/acl-2020-proceedings-template/zsrkcwjptpcd) (which will make it look totally scientific!).
 Your report should contain the following sections:

 * Title.
-A descrpitive title for your term project
+A descrpitive title for your term project.
 * Authors.
-A list of team members
+A list of team members.
 * Abstract.
 Your abstract should give an overview of your project and your results (~100 words).
 * Introduction.
 Your introduction should contain the following information. (~300-500 words, plus one illustrative example).
    * An informal description of the task, and how it relates to NLP/Computational Linguistics (1-2  paragraphs)